-A time series of greenhouse gas concentrations, which is often produced by removing local effects with very-short-term variations, is an integration of changes on different time scales.
-The two major components of variations in CO_2 concentration are a seasonal change and a long-term trend.
+A time series of greenhouse gas concentrations, which is often produced by removing local effects with very-short-term variations, is an integration of the variation on different time scales.
+The two major components of variations in $CO_2$ concentration are a seasonal variation and a long-term trend.
 Annual growth rates are derived from the deseasonalized long-term trend.

-Plates 1 and 2 show variation of zonal mean concentrations, as well as deseasonalized concentrations and growth rates for CO_2 and CH_4 , respectively.
-For both CO_2 and CH_4 , the concentrations are clearly dependent on latitude and have a long-term increasing trend and seasonal variation.
-Amplitude and phase of the seasonal variation also depend on latitude and vary from year to year.
-Growth rate is also uneven in latitude and time.
-These differences in time and space are attributed to variations in emission/production and removal/dissociation of CO_2 , CH_4 , and other related gases.
+Plates 1 and 3 show the variation in zonal mean concentrations, as well as deseasonalized concentrations and growth rates for $CO_2$ and $CH_4$ , respectively.
+For both $CO_2$ and $CH_4$ , the concentrations are clearly dependent on latitude and have a long-term increasing trend and seasonal variation.
+The amplitude and phase of the seasonal variation also depend on latitude and vary from year to year.
+The growth rate is also uneven in latitude and time.
+These differences in time and space are attributed to variations in the emission/production and removal/dissociation of $CO_2$ , $CH_4$ and other related gases.
+Although these figures are the same as those in the last Summary, since the analysis method has been improved in this publication, they not only have a period extension but also display a slight difference in the patterns from the previous Summary.
+Especially, in the figure for growth rate, the difference in the previous pattern is particularly evident.

-Analytical results are summarized for each greenhouse and related gases below:
+The analytical results are summarized for each greenhouse and related gas below: